From DIY to Professional – All About Wedding Dress Dry Cleaning

 The Cost of Dry Cleaning a Wedding Dress in 2021

 The cost of having your wedding dress cleaned can vary greatly depending on several factors.
 The current average cost of having your wedding dress professionally dry cleaned can range from $180 - $250.
-It’s important to note wedding dress dry cleaning is much different than wedding dress preservation, which can add an additional $100 or more to the cost of dry cleaning your wedding dress.
+It’s important to note the cost of wedding dress dry cleaning is much different than the cost of wedding dress preservation, which can add an additional $100 or more to the cost of dry cleaning your wedding dress.

 The factors that can influence the cost of having your wedding dress dry cleaned include which part of the country you live in and how old or damaged your wedding dress is.